 If no one on your team has experience or expertise with Video production - you should consider hiring a video studio or professional.
 Video production for live streaming can be fairly complex, especially since additional "processing" creates additional latency.
 The difference between amateur and professional video production for livestream may be most noticeable in realized (vs anticipated) latency level.

-Tools with Known Issues (do not use):
+Tools with Known Issues :

 Castr (Does Not Connect)